Fotoeins Fotografie

 Above/feature: In the background at right-centre is the sacred Pueblo Peak (Taos Mountain) with a light dusting of autumn snow.

-The following takes place entirely within day 7 of our time and drive through the American Southwest.
+The following takes place entirely on travel day 8 in our visit of the American Southwest.

 In a daylong trip from Santa Fe, we’re in Taos for the first time where we meet with nature photographer Jim O’Donnell, whose writings also appear locally in The Taos News.
 We also marvel in the hamlet of Embudo the collection of paraphernalia associated with American automobile culture at the Classic Gas Museum.

-Our drive is on the Low Road in both directions.
+Our drive is on the Low Road, there and back.
 It’s no real surprise we’re in the Taos area longer than anticipated, but we leave the area a little earlier to catch a couple of sights back in Santa Fe as we must depart the following day for Arizona.
 It’s curse and benefit, wanting (or needing) to stay in one place for an extended duration with the anticipation of a return, because there’s much more to see and learn.

 ( Click here for images and more )